Bull Terrier Head

 The head of a Bull Terrier should be long and strong, with a full, dark-colored face.
 The ears should be medium-sized and stand upright.
 The Bull Terrier should have a well-let down, a strong second thigh, and a short, upright tail.
 Although the Bull Terrier is small in stature, its long, rounded head should give it a robust look.
 And the nose is a physical hallmark of the breed.

-Read More: Pitbull Vs Bull Terrier
+Read More: Bull Terrier Mix

 While they are small in stature, Bull Terriers are large in stature and can become painfully stiff in their old age.